-The open() function is run before the log\ttyin(), log\ttyout(), log\stdin(), log\stdout(), log\stderr(), or show\version() functions are called.
-It is only called if the version is being requested or if the policy plugin's check\policy() function has returned successfully.
+The open() function is run before the log\input(), log\output() or show\version() functions are called.
+It is only called if the version is being requested or the check\policy() function has returned successfully.
 It returns 1 on success, 0 on failure, -1 if a general error occurred, or -2 if there was a usage error.
 In the latter case, sudo will print a usage message before it exits.
 If an error occurs, the plugin may optionally call the conversation() or plugin\printf() function with SUDO\CONF\ERROR\MSG to present additional error information to the user.